coordinape/coordinape-protocol/audit.md

 5. Remove unused variables (ApeVault.sol)
 	Removed

-6. Potential inconsistency due to the hardcoded yarnRegistry (ApeRouter.sol and ApeVaultFactoryBeacon.sol) *PENDING* Will ask yearn team if registry would ever change, if not, have all hardcoded, if yes, add mutable option
+6. Potential inconsistency due to the hardcoded yearnRegistry (ApeRouter.sol and ApeVaultFactoryBeacon.sol) *PENDING* Will ask yearn team if registry would ever change, if not, have all hardcoded, if yes, add mutable option
+	- Should make it upgradeable

 7. Add more check (ApeDistributor.sol)
 	Worst outcome is that function execution would revert if token is not a yvToken.
 No change needed